-TSUS Regents approve new construction science, quantitative finance master’s degrees at Texas State
+TSUS Regents approve new construction management, quantitative finance master’s degrees at Texas State

 The board approved the new degrees during its quarterly meeting February 13 in San Marcos.
 The programs will begin enrolling students in the fall of 2020, pending final approval by the Texas Higher Education Coordinating Board.